wolfgangheinz/ai-dev-tasks/README.md

 ## Workflow: From Idea to Implemented Feature 💡➡️💻

-Here's the step-by-step process using the `.mdc` files in this repository:
+Here's the step-by-step process using the `.md` files in this repository:

 ### 1️⃣ Create a Product Requirement Document (PRD)

 First, lay out the blueprint for your feature.
 A PRD clarifies what you're building, for whom, and why.

-You can create a lightweight PRD directly within Cursor:
+You can create a lightweight PRD directly within your AI tool of choice:

-1. Ensure you have the `create-prd.mdc` file from this repository accessible.
+1. Ensure you have the `create-prd.md` file from this repository accessible.
-2. In Cursor's Agent chat, initiate PRD creation:
+2. In your AI tool, initiate PRD creation:

     ```text
-    Use @create-prd.mdc
+    Use @create-prd.md
     Here's the feature I want to build: [Describe your feature in detail]
     Reference these files to help you: [Optional: @file1.py @file2.ts]
     ```
-    *(Pro Tip: For complex PRDs, using MAX mode in Cursor is highly recommended if your budget allows for more comprehensive generation.)*
+    *(Pro Tip: For Cursor users, MAX mode is recommended for complex PRDs if your budget allows for more comprehensive generation.)*

     ![Example of initiating PRD creation](https://pbs.twimg.com/media/Go6DDlyX0AAS7JE?format=jpg&name=large)